 - – Ensuring the website’s accessibility

-- – Controlling Typography, page layout, form design, interactivity, visual assets etc.
+- – Controlling Typography, page layout, form design, interactivity, visual assets, etc.

-The main focus of the front-end web developers is to collaborate with the back-end developers and to create a functional and visually attractive website that will bring in a lot of readers or customers and hence fulfill the purpose of the site.
+The main focus of front-end web developers is to collaborate with back-end developers and to create a functional and visually attractive website that will bring in a lot of readers or customers and hence fulfill the purpose of the site.
 Front-End Web Development is often confused with web designing.
 Web designers create an actual design out of a plan or an idea, they have to ensure the best user experience and accessibility of the site.
 Whereas, the front-end web developers implement those designs with codes and adds functionality.

 Web designing was not so prevalent in Bangladesh until recently.
 During the last five years, as more and more online companies are opening up, so came the need to stay ahead in the competition with good design and user experience.

 Therefore, Web Development companies in Bangladesh provide individual services like Web Designing and Experience Design, etc., and Web Developing service packages as a whole which include both front-end and back-end development.

 HTML – The Web’s main language

 HTML stands for Hypertext Markup Language, and it is the standard markup language for web pages.

 Opening and closing tags are commonly used in HTML elements to surround and define content.
 Different elements, for example, may define a text as a heading, paragraph, or list object.

 HTML5 maintains backward compatibility with previous HTML versions while introducing new structural tags and API support, allowing elements to be modified, dragged, and dropped, and facilitating communication from inside the HTML document without the need for external scripting.
 HTML5’s adoption has been rapid, and it is now reasonable to consider it the latest HTML standard.

 HTML has a plethora of tags.
 They’re also used to define document elements and provide structure.